Dominic Smith Player Props: Nationals vs. Padres

-The Washington Nationals, including Dominic Smith (hitting .257 in his past 10 games, with a double, five walks and five RBI), battle starting pitcher Yu Darvish and the San Diego Padres at Nationals Park, Tuesday at 7:05 PM ET.
+The Washington Nationals, including Dominic Smith (batting .306 in his past 10 games, with a double, four walks and five RBI), take on starting pitcher Ryan Weathers and the San Diego Padres at Nationals Park, Wednesday at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Tigers.
+In his last appearance, he had two hits (going 2-for-4) against the Padres.

 Dominic Smith Game Info & Props vs. the Padres